ambertide/datalite/README.md

 > :warning: **Limitation!
 Fetch can only fetch limited classes correctly**: int, float and str!

-Finally, you may wish to recreate objects from a table that already exist, for this purpose we have the function `fetch_from(class_, object_id)` as well as `is_fetchable(className, object_id)` former fetches a record from the SQL database whereas the latter checks if it is fetchable (most likely to check if it exists.)
+Finally, you may wish to recreate objects from a table that already exist, for this purpose we have the function `fetch_from(class_, value, field)` as well as `is_fetchable(className, object_id)` former fetches a record from the SQL database given a field and value.
+If only the value is provided, field defaults to 'obj_id' which is unique for all objects, whereas the latter checks if it is fetchable (most likely to check if it exists.)

 ```python
 >>> fetch_from(Student, 2)